aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/index_of/_index.md

 ## index_of {#ishape}
-Returns the zero-based index of the first occurrence of a shape in the collection.
+Returns the zero-based index of the first occurrence of the specified shape in the collection.

 ### Returns

-The zero-based index of the first occurrence of shape within
+The zero-based index of the first occurrence of the shape in the shape collection if found;
-            the collection, if found; otherwise, -1.
+            otherwise, –1.